Full Disclosure of interactions with industry

 Revenue generated through research partnerships with industry provides valuable support for future investment in research.
 Cancer Research UK aims to fairly balance the early-stage nature of its research and the significant industry investment needed to bring new therapeutics and other technologies to market so that they can provide tangible benefits to patients.
 In relation to such partnerships, Cancer Research UK staff strive to understand the potential benefit to both industry and patients, negotiate terms that appropriately reflect the value of the technology, and in so doing, secure a fair return for Cancer Research UK.

-In entering into research collaborations, Cancer Research UK will often operate through its wholly owned subsidiary company, Cancer Research Technology Limited.
-The financial results achieved by this subsidiary company are reflected in Cancer Research UK’s annual report and accounts (and also in the statutory accounts filed at Companies House) which are publicly available https://find-and-update.company-information.service.gov.uk/company/01626049.
+In entering into research collaborations, Cancer Research UK will often operate through its wholly owned subsidiary company, Cancer Research Technology Limited, trading as Cancer Research Horizons.
+The financial results achieved by this subsidiary company are reflected in Cancer Research UK’s annual report and accounts (and also in the statutory accounts filed at Companies House) which are publicly available here.

-The income received by Cancer Research UK (and Cancer Research Technology Limited) from such research partnerships with pharmaceutical and biotechnology industry in the FY 20/21 is: £22,853,369.27.
-This amount came from interactions with 120 different Pharma companies including:
+The income received by Cancer Research UK (and Cancer Research Technology Limited, trading as Cancer Research Horizons) from such research partnerships with pharmaceutical and biotechnology industry is set out below.

 - Astra Zeneca